Singer

 Vocal Empowerment Guide

-free heart,
+free voice,

-free voice
+free heart

-Leading, Performing, and Creating Music since 1999
+Teaching, Performing, and Creating Music since 1999

-By high school, I was the girl they called when they needed someone to sing at the Governor’s Mansion.
-(Yes, that really happened!)
-I performed for the Iowa House of Representatives and even sang for Laura Bush back when she was still the Texas Governor’s wife.
+By high school I was the girl they called when they needed someone to sing at the Governor’s Mansion.
+I performed for the Iowa House of Representatives and sang for Laura Bush back when she was still the Texas Governor’s wife.
+I also found myself teaching Sunday School music, directing Christmas programs, and leading people in song wherever I could find them.

 the voice can heal the soul